dreadwrr/Recentchanges/README.md

 Save encrypted notes <br>
 Quick commands displays saved commands for easy reference <br>
 Create a custom crest with a .png image file max size 255 x 333 <br>
+Will use gpg4win system install or app gpg if not installed <br>
 Full commandline support with recentchanges.bat and rnt.bat <br>